ManuelHany/djangoRest/README.md

 Usage:
 usage is mainly through post man or terminal can't be from django admin.

+7- Throttling:
+- there are authenticated and anonymous user types restrictions
+- the requests are counted together

 # Start From
 5. 19.
 Viewsets ==> 4:52